 Her play Bon Temps Rouler at the Shakespeare Cafe made its international premiere with The Bremer Shakespeare Company in Germany and had since turned into a full musical, currently in development in Pittsburgh.

 She also wrote a solo play Not My Revolution that has toured in the USA and internationally and made its Equity premier at Fusion Theatre in New Mexico and she continues to tour with it when her schedule permits.

-She is currently writing and developing a new work: Sphere of Human Folly scheduled for its first workshop presentation in Feb.
-2020.
+She is currently writing and developing a new work: Sphere of Human Folly.

 Elizabeth has been a professional theatre actor for over 40 years.
 She has appeared in the following plays regionally in the USA and internationally most recently in The Children ( Los Angeles and Portland) , The Oldest Profession, Summertime, Charley's Aunt, King Lear, Under the Gaslight, Man of Mode, Night Breath, Macbeth, The Way of the World, Trojan Women, The Libertine, Trelawney of the Wells, The Iliad, Cat Among the Pigeons, Bald Soprano, Whale Watchers, Boston Marriage, Vanya & Sonia & Masha & Spike, Year of the Rooster, Escaped Alone, Evanescence or Shakespeare in the Alley, String of Pearls, to name a few.

 She has also toured internationally in the solo plays: 9 Parts of Desire, We Made Bread, The Absence of Wanting, and continues to perform and tour in her solo play Not My Revolution

-Elizabeth recently filmed guest-starring roles for The Librarians, and In The Vault and has appeared in a variety of independent films.
+Elizabeth appeared on television in guest-starring roles for The Librarians, and In The Vault and has appeared in a variety of independent films.
 Her most recent film appearance is in Who Are You People directed by Ben Epstein will be in theatres in Feb 2023